Larry-Cui/notebook/docs/immigration/840/ICL840week5.md

         - [ ] If the applicant has failed to produce supporting identification documents
         - [ ] If the applicant has failed to pay the processing fee for previous application(s)
         > The director may refuse to accept an application for processing on various grounds, which are set out in subsection 3(3) of the BCPIPA.

+??? note "Knowledge Check 5.5: Quebec Programs"

+    1. Your client, Francis Vergas, is a 28-year-old architect who has completed his bachelors in an approved area of study (4-year program) at Université de Montréal.
+He has 2 years of work experience and accumulated 1 year of internship experience during his studies.
+How many points would he be awarded for these experiences?
+        - [ ] 22
+        - [ ] 26
+        - [ ] 30
+        - [x] 32
+        > Francis would receive 32 points overall:  **10 points for his undergraduate degree**, **6 points for his work experience** (both paid work and internship), and **16 points for his age**.

+    2. Which of the following can the Minister consider when inviting foreign nationals to apply for selection?
+(Choose all that apply.)
+        - [x] The foreign national’s training or test score
+        - [x] The foreign national’s ability to successfully settle in Quebec
+        - [x] The foreign national’s occupation
+        - [ ] The foreign national’s endorsement of Quebec values

+    3. True or false: For both the English and French language tests, points are awarded equally across each language skill area, with a maximum of 7 points for each area.
+        - [ ] True
+        - [x] False
+        > For French language proficiency, the point system privileges speaking and listening, awarding up to 7 points for each of these skill areas, and only a maximum of 1 point for each of reading and writing.
+For English language proficiency, more points are available for speaking and listening (2 points each), than for reading and writing (1 point each).

+    4. Which of the following characteristic(s) of the Canada-Quebec agreement illustrate the more hands-off approach of the federal government compared to other provinces?
+        - [ ] The Canada-Quebec agreement is the oldest among the agreements between the federal and the provincial and/or territorial governments.
+        - [ ] Quebec must contribute funds to support the processing by federal immigration officers of candidates it has selected.
+        - [x] There is **no power of substituted evaluation** or supplementary restrictions that are present in other provinces’ programs
+        - [ ] Canada must admit any immigrant who meets Quebec’s selection criteria

+    5. In the event of a conflict between sections 24.1 and 24.5 of the Québec Immigration Regulation consistent with subsection 12(2) of the IRPA, are those regulatory provisions likely to be deemed unconstitutional?
+        - [ ] True
+        - [x] False

+    6. For an employment offer to be validated, which of the following must the applicant satisfy.
+(Choose all that apply)
+        - [x] The employer has been in business in Quebec for more than one year
+        - [x] The employer has spent reasonable efforts to recruit qualified residents in Quebec and was unable to fill the position
+        - [ ] The employer must have at least 5 full-time employees
+        - [x] The employer must file an application for validation

+??? note "Knowledge Check 5.6: The Atlantic Immigration Program"

+    1. Your client, John Bradshaw is an owner-operator of his company in Nova Scotia.
+He wants to become a designated employer in order to bring in talent from Europe, specifically Italy.
+Due to the nature of his company, all services can be provided remotely to its customers/clients, and therefore, John's company has been set up from his home office.
+John's company has had a minimum of $300,000 in revenue for the past two taxation years.
+He is willing to support the costs of settlement services for employees brought in through the program.
+Can John's company become a designated employer?
+Please write out your answer, including a reference to the relevant authority.
+        - [ ] Yes
+        - [x] No
+        > John's company cannot become a designated company because **home-based businesses** and businesses located in residential homes may **not be eligible** for designation.

+    2. True or false: If a candidate has been residing in the Province for more than 16 months, they are not required to submit a settlement plan as part of the Provincial Endorsement application.
+        - [ ] True
+        - [x] False
+        > **All applicants must provide a settlement plan** even if they are already living in the Province.
+As per the NS endorsement guidelines: "Applications that do not include a settlement plan completed by an approved immigrant settlement service provider organization will not be processed.
+Furthermore, the provincial government monitors employer commitments and failure to support access to settlement services as per the settlement plan may result in de-designation."

+    3. A Nova Scotia employer wishes to become designated.
+Which of the following is/are not required in their application form?
+        - [ ] Two-digit code of business section under the NAICS
+        - [ ] Revenue Canada Taxation Number
+        - [x] The designated officer’s home address
+        - [ ] Labour gaps in the company

+    4. Your client, Shimizu, a citizen of Japan, has just finished her PhD at Saint Thomas University in New Brunswick.
+It took her four years to complete her PhD, studying full time.
+She also occasionally worked as a research assistant for different professors, never more than 5-10 hours per week.
+Back in her home country, she obtained a bachelor's degree in engineering from Waseda University.
+She worked as a civil engineer for 3 years in Japan.
+Shimizu has received a job offer to work in New Brunswick as a civil engineer.

+        Can Shimizu apply to the Atlantic Immigration Program?
+Please explain.

+        - [x] Yes
+        - [ ] No
+        > Yes, as an **international graduate** of an institution in New Brunswick, Shimizu does **not** have to meet the work experience requirements for the AIP.

+    5. True or false: Any employer of a **certain size** in an Atlantic province will be able to hire foreign nationals through the Atlantic Immigration Program.
+        - [ ] True
+        - [x] False
+        > Employers must be designated by the province in which they are based by showing that they are in **good standing**.

+    6. True or false: The total number of prospective **permanent residents admitted** under the Atlantic Immigration Pilot Programs is 2,000 every year.
+        - [ ] True
+        - [x] False
+        > Instructions issued under section 87.3 of the IRPA cap the number of applications accepted under the program each year at 2,000, but because many applications will **include a principal applicant and accompanying family members**, the number of prospective permanent residents admitted will always be higher than 2,000.

+    7. For a Nova Scotia employer to be a designated employer, which of the following is **not** a requirement?
+(Choose all that apply).
+        - [ ] The employer must be in good standing with employment standards and occupational health and safety legislation
+        - [x] Has been in continuous and active operation for the past three years in Nova Scotia
+        - [ ] The employer must support the costs of settlement services for employees brought in through the program
+        - [x] The employer must have a minimum of $300,000 in revenue for the past two taxation years

+    8. Your client, Mohamed, has received a job offer to work in New Brunswick as a Hospital Custodian (NOC 65310).
+In his home country, Algeria, he worked as a Nurse Aide (NOC 33102) for the previous two years.
+He has a Certificate in Nursing from the University of Science and Technology in Algiers.

+        Can Mohamed apply to the Atlantic Immigration Program?
+Please explain.

+        - [ ] Yes
+        - [x] No
+        > Mohamed's job offer is for a position classified as TEER category 5.
+The Atlantic Immigration Program is only available to candidates with offers for employment in **occupations classified as TEER 0, 1, 2, 3, or 4**.